loft-demos/ce-demo-nvidia-gpu-operator-stack/README.md

 NVSentinel is configured for dry-run monitoring.
 Quarantine, draining, remediation, Janitor, and MongoDB are disabled, so this demo does not demonstrate automatic fault recovery.
 GPU Operator provides DCGM at `nvidia-dcgm.gpu-operator.svc:5555`; Prometheus PodMonitor/ServiceMonitor creation is disabled.

-### 6. Clean up the sample
+### 7. Clean up the sample

 ```sh
 kubectl --context "$TENANT_CONTEXT" -n default delete job cuda-vectoradd
 ```

-Delete the sample Job before repeating step 4.
+Delete the sample Job before repeating step 5.
 Keep the tenant cluster for further demonstrations, or delete it through Platform when finished; node deprovisioning follows your provider's configuration.

 ## Troubleshooting

 - **cert-manager or operator controller Pending:** confirm a CPU worker has the `cpu-services` pool label.
 These pods intentionally cannot use the GPU pool.
 - **GPU agents missing:** confirm NVIDIA hardware discovery labels and matching tolerations.
 Inspect the GPU Operator pod events and logs.
 - **CUDA Job Pending:** inspect its pod events.
 Check GPU capacity, the pool label, and whether another workload already occupies the GPU.
-- **Stack waiting or failing:** inspect StackInstance task status, the tenant cluster's `StacksSynced` condition, and the corresponding Argo CD applications.
+- **Stack waiting or failing:** read the `StackInstance` task phases with the jsonpath command in step 3.
+A task stuck in `Pending` is waiting on its `dependsOn` list; a `Degraded` task names its reason in `message`.
+Then check the tenant cluster's `StacksSynced` condition and the corresponding Argo CD applications.
 Task timeouts are 10 minutes for cert-manager, 45 minutes for GPU Operator, and 20 minutes for NVSentinel.
 - **Chart or image download failures:** check registry access and credentials from Argo CD and the worker nodes.
 Local rendering does not prove that the deployed cluster can pull artifacts.
 - **A template parameter change did not reach an existing tenant cluster:** a `VirtualClusterInstance` keeps the parameter values rendered at creation time.
 Editing a template's parameters reaches new tenant clusters only; existing ones render the new reference as an empty string with no error anywhere.
 Use **Sync Template** on the instance in the Platform UI, or set `spec.templateRef.syncOnce: true`.